The following parameters are optional.

-If you have a busy website with many posts, complicated database queries and particularly finding a random post can decrease performance.
+If you have a busy website with many posts, complicated database queries can affect performance.
 For this reason it is recommended to use caching so that results can be used again for a specified time.
 The default caching time is 60 seconds.

 In most cases we are caching the final post for a given set of parameters.
 The only exception is “redirect_to=random” where we cache the entire set of posts from which we then pick a random post.
 That means that you can safely use “random” with caching.

 The value is the cache lifetime in seconds.
 0 (zero) means off.
 The time starts counting when a particular search query is used the first time, no matter by which visitor.

 There are two ways how you can change the value for caching:

 Add the parameter cache to the URL.